rs-roadsoft/changelog/releases/rs-prd-v2.0.141.md

 ---

 ## What's Changed
-* [HOTFIX] RS-5229 BE - Vehicle file upload is failing by @rokbracun in https://github.com/rs-roadsoft/roadsoft-be/pull/4081
+* [HOTFIX] RS-5229 BE - Vehicle file upload is failing